Ìý

 Avoid text within images

 The use of text as part of an image is poor web practice for multiple reasons, including usability, maintainability, accessibility for disabled people and design consistency.
-Avoid adding text into images, or do so very sparingly, with complete alternative text added to the webpage code (alt text) for users who cannot see images.
 (See why on the Usability and Accessibility page.)

 Finally, PDF and Word documents should never be used for ordinary content.
-In other words, if content can be presented as part of a webpage, it should be.
-But if you must publish a less-accessible Word or PDF file to the website, it must still legally meet all of the same accessibility requirements as an HTML webpage.
+If content can be presented as part of a webpage, it should be.
+If you must publish a less-accessible Word or PDF file to the website, it must still legally meet all of the same accessibility requirements as an HTML webpage.
 The accessibility requirements include:

 Current PDFs and Word documents on the websites must be remediated for accessibility and any future ones must meet standards before posting them.
 MarCom has two web pages to help with this.